drfastfinds/drfastfinds-site/_posts/2024-09-06-hoonipigasus-legendary-porsche.md

     <h2>A Tribute to the “Pink Pig”</h2>

     <p>The Hoonipigasus was more than just a performance machine.
-Its design, created by street artist Trevor “Guccighost” Andrew, paid homage to the legendary 1971 Porsche 917/20 “Pink Pig.”
+Its design, created by street artist Trevor “<a href="https://www.instagram.com/guccighost/?hl=en" target="_blank">Guccighost</a>” Andrew, paid homage to the legendary 1971 Porsche 917/20 “<a href="https://www.porsche.com/stories/innovation/what-is-the-porsche-pink-pig/" target="_blank">Pink Pig</a>.”
 This original livery was both a nod to Porsche’s racing heritage and a modern twist, symbolizing the fusion of art and motorsport.</p>

     <h2>Engineered for Victory</h2>